indentlabs/notebook/docs/content_types.md

   - fill in each field to make sure all fields are working/permitted
   - make sure new/create and show/edit are working
   - check privacy toggling

+- Add lookup indexes on the new table